What Is an AI SEO Service? A Complete Guide for Marketing Teams

 1. Technical Infrastructure

 This is the foundation everything else builds on.
-Search engines — both traditional and AI-powered — depend on clean site architecture to find, understand, and surface your content.
+Search engines - both traditional and generative - depend on clean site architecture to find, understand, and surface your content.

 A proper technical program covers Core Web Vitals, crawl efficiency, indexation management, structured data depth, mobile optimization, and information architecture.
 Schema markup alone has become the single highest-leverage technical investment because it directly influences how AI systems parse and cite your content.